The non-thermal emission following GW170817 is consistent with a conical radially-stratified outflow with initial

-In the highly relativistic "structured jet" models, the jet properties (e.g. energy per unit solid angle) vary as a function of the angle with respect to the jet axis.
-Most papers fitting structured jet models to the obsreved non-thermal light curve of GW170817 use semi-analytic codes, such as "afterglowpy", for the emission predicted for given model parameters, combined with an MCMC parameter estimation pipeline \citep{hajela_two_2019,lamb_optical_2019,ghirlanda_compact_2019,wu_gw170817_2019,troja_year_2019, ryan_gamma-ray_2020, troja_thousand_2020,makhathini_panchromatic_2021,ryan_modelling_2023,mcdowell_revisiting_2023,palmese_standard_2024,pellouin_very_2024,morsony_afterglow_2024,wang_jetsimpy_2024,nedora_multi-physics_2024}.
-These models typically cannot account simultaneously for both the light curve and the centroid motion, and they typically do not include an accurate treatment of the jet sideways expansion, which considerably modifies the predictions for the light curve decline phase.
-Furthermore, the jet energy inferred in some of these models is typically $\sim10^{52}$~erg, a relatively high value that corresponds to an isotropic equivalent energy $>10^{54}$~erg, which is inconsistent with short GRB observations \citep{davanzo_complete_2014}.
+In the highly relativistic "structured jet" models, the jet properties (e.g., energy per unit solid angle) vary as a function of the angle with respect to the jet axis.
+Most papers fitting structured jet models to the observed non-thermal light curve of GW170817 use semi-analytic codes and analytic estimations, such as "afterglowpy", for the emission predicted for given model parameters, combined with an MCMC parameter estimation pipeline \citep{hajela_two_2019,lamb_optical_2019,ghirlanda_compact_2019,wu_gw170817_2019,troja_year_2019, ryan_gamma-ray_2020, troja_thousand_2020,beniamini_afterglow_2020,makhathini_panchromatic_2021,beniamini_robust_2022,ryan_modelling_2023,mcdowell_revisiting_2023,palmese_standard_2024,pellouin_very_2024,morsony_afterglow_2024,wang_jetsimpy_2024,nedora_multi-physics_2024}.
+Incorporating an accurate treatment of the jet sideways expansion in semi-analytic methods is highly challenging, and it can considerably modify the predictions for the light curve decline phase.
+Additionally, these models encounter difficulties in simultaneously reproducing both the light curve and centroid motion without an additional late-time component.
+Furthermore, the jet energy inferred in some of these models is typically $\sim10^{52}$~erg, a relatively high value that corresponds to isotropic equivalent energy $\gtrsim10^{54}$~erg \citep{ryan_modelling_2023,wang_jetsimpy_2024,pellouin_very_2024,nedora_multi-physics_2024}, which is inconsistent with short GRB observations \citep{davanzo_complete_2014}.